GoogleCloudPlatform/cloud-solutions/projects/dataflow-bigquery-change-data-capture/README.md

 # Streaming Spanner changes to BigQuery using Change Data Capture (CDC) semantics

-This repo contains sample code to demonstrate how BigqueryIO's CDC functionality can be used to process data capture streams from different databased.
+This repo contains sample code to demonstrate how BigqueryIO's CDC functionality can be used to process data capture streams from different databases.
 Spanner Change Streams are used as the source of the data.

 We are using a single table replication as an example.
 The source and destination table, orders, has three columns - id, status and description.

-# Setup
+## Setup

 Environment for this demo is set up using Terraform.
-You would need to authenticate to the Terraform using credentials with sufficient privileges to enable several services and create required artifacts - Spanner database, BigQuery dataset and Google Clould Storage bucket used by Dataflow.
+You would need to authenticate to the Terraform using credentials with sufficient privileges to enable several services and create required artifacts - Spanner database, BigQuery dataset and Google Cloud Storage bucket used by Dataflow.

 To tell Terraform where create these artifacts create `terraform/terraform.tfvars` file.
 At a minimum, it should define the id